There are countless reasons to get out on the boat, and fishing is at the top of this list for fall!

 Late Autumn

-The most popular species in fall are large and small-mouth bass, walleye, northern pike, trout and salmon.
+The most popular species in fall are large and small-mouth bass, walleye, northern pike, trout, and salmon.

-Some species, such as pike, look for cover.
-This causes them to move away from the shorelines and into the rich vegetation and deeper waters.
-The contrary applies to largemouth bass and walleye, who tend to migrate towards shallow waters in order to keep warm, keeping close shoreline vegetation for cover.
+The opposite applies to largemouth bass and walleye, who tend to migrate towards shallow waters to keep warm, keeping close shoreline vegetation for cover.

-The easiest way to determine the most productive waters is to keep your eye out for baitfish, as your chances to score a catch will increase where the natural action is.
-Here are some quick tips on catching some of the top fall fish this season:
+The easiest way to determine the most productive waters is to watch for baitfish, as your chances to score a catch will increase where the natural action is.

 Salmon